eatnumber1/russ.har.mn/machinae/_posts/2014-6-15-the-min-challenge.markdown

 ---
 layout: post
-title: Function-like Macros are Hard
+title: The MIN Challenge
 excerpt: It's surprisingly difficult to make a proper function-like macro.
 keywords: [programming, c, preprocessor, cpp, macros]
 ---

-# Function-like Macros are Hard
+# The MIN Challenge

 It's surprisingly difficult to make a proper function-like macro.
 You'd think that it's as simple as putting your code all on one line in the macro's body, but there's a great deal of considerations that may not have occurred to you, and in the end it's not even possible to do in the general case without relying on non-standard extensions to C.

-# The MIN Macro Challenge

 An old challenge that I've heard used to illustrate these difficulties goes as follows: